jhnwu3/ABMNet/README.md

 Training a neural network to act as a surrogate model for Agent Based Models to speed up the simulation of mechanistic models used in the Das Lab.

+Here's a very quickly put together set of [slides](https://docs.google.com/presentation/d/1Ily1s84B1tNGIBIyEjjR2qYwbNrpVrGm2xmwj-ZMMmk/edit?usp=sharing) that provides some background and that generally summarizes the work being attempted.

+Here's a compilation of [slides](https://docs.google.com/presentation/d/1UpoZpoDkvHOOQrDB1tKJ-NfGD3dquNDG66kprV1EAMc/edit?usp=sharing) that contain figures that are related but also poorly organized.

 ## What is Surrogate Modeling?
 Simply put, surrogate modeling is when one designs a "surrogate" model, usually with some black-box method, that sufficiently approximates the behavior of a pre-existing model.
 Generally, speaking, surrogate models approximate models with some "mechanistic" or interpretable behavior such that its fast computations are of something meaningful.
 In this repository, we explore various different deep learning architectures for surrogate modeling.
 In particular, we take inspiration from the following paper [here](https://www.sciencedirect.com/science/article/pii/S016926072100153X) where a mapping is formed between cellular automata model parameters and its corresponding outputs.